 Probation.
-A student's college assumes responsibility for enforcing academic standards and may place any student on probation who has failed to maintain good standing as previously defined.
+A student's college assumes responsibility for enforcing academic standards and may place on probation any student who has failed to maintain good standing as previously defined.
 For purposes of probation and retention, an individual college may set higher GPA standards.
 A student on academic probation is required to observe any rules or limitations the college may impose as a condition for retention.